-Management fees charged by the Responsible Entity and the Investment Manager are paid at rates which, after the Fund recovers the GST related to the payments, results in a cost to the Fund of the rates noted below.
+Management fees charged by the Responsible Entity and the Investment Manager are paid at rates which, after GST and related GST recoveries, results in a cost to the Fund of the rates noted below.

 Management fees at a rate of 1.40% per annum of the capital invested in the Fund are assessed and payable on a monthly basis.